 It's not Republicans versus Trump.

-If if if this is true, it means the Republicans and Democrats are on the same page where all this is concerned, and it's you know, it's a very it's it's an exaggerated story with a bloated premise.
+If this is true, it means Republicans and Democrats are on the same page where all this is concerned.

 And if they see this as an opportunity to get rid of Trump somehow, somewhere to start that process, God bless us.

-So you've got an you've got a story alleging that there's uh shadow government made up of embedded Democrats in the bureaucracy.
+First thing I would do, so you've got a story alleging that there's a shadow government made up of embedded Democrats in the bureaucracy.

-Common sense would tell me I don't need a story for that, that I know this.
+Common sense would tell me, I don't need a story for that, that I know this.

 So what I would do, if it were me, I'd root them out.

-I would find out who they are, and as they begin acting, I'd call press conference and point it out to people.
+And as they begin acting, I'd call press conference and point it out to people.

-Do it, and here's who they are, and here's where we think they link to.
+And I would say, here's, I'd name names, and here's what they're doing, and here's who they are, and here's where we think they link to.

 I mean, if the purpose of the Trump administration is to reorganize and rearrange the government and take it back for the people, whenever this typical inside the beltway stuff starts, I would call it out.